jsitera/ansible-minecraft-server/README.md

 Automated setup of Minecraft server in the cloud VM using Docker and Ansible.

 # Usage
+Create a VM in cloud with at least 4GB RAM, setup root access via SSH.

 Clone the repository, add hosts file with your VM address and run the ansible script.